GeowazM/Remote_Sensing_in_QGIS/README.md

 <div align="left">

 Search and download is available for ASTER, GOES, Landsat, MODIS, Sentinel-1, Sentinel-2, and Sentinel-3 images.
 Several algorithms are available for the land cover classification.
-This plugin requires the installation of GDAL, OGR, Numpy, SciPy, and Matplotlib.
-Some tools require also the installation of SNAP (ESA Sentinel Application Platform) (Congedo 2020).
+The SCP requires the installation of GDAL, OGR, [Numpy](https://numpy.org/install/), [SciPy](https://www.scipy.org/) and [Matplotlib](https://matplotlib.org/).
+Some tools i.e. the Random Forest classifier require also the installation of [ESA's SNAP](https://step.esa.int/main/toolboxes/snap/) (Congedo 2020).

+###### For more detail read:
 *Congedo Luca (2020).
 Semi-Automatic Classification Plugin Documentation.
 DOI: http://dx.doi.org/10.13140/RG.2.2.25480.65286/1*

 <br>